Bathroom Confessions of Kilimanjaro

 And most importantly: bathroom moments are universal.
 Every climber, no matter how strong or fast, has a trail-side confession.

-On Kilimanjaro, the mountain humbles you in many ways—altitude, cold, exhaustion.
-But nothing humbles you quite like squatting in the rain, pants around your ankles, hoping your oxygen doesn’t drop with every squat.
-But the mishaps are what make the story uniquely your own, and build a bond between you and your fellow climbers unlike any other.
+On Kilimanjaro, the mountain humbles you in many ways, but nothing humbles you quite like sitting in the rain, pants around your ankles, hoping your oxygen doesn’t drop with every squat.
+But the mishaps are what make the story uniquely your own, and they build a bond between you and your fellow climbers unlike any other.